 Does The Big Man Really Need An E-Scooter?

 So after going through the above list, you may be thinking twice about investing in one of these products.
 Sure the price tags can be scary, but you got to ask yourself, how much is it worth to you to have the freedom a scooter like this could offer.

 As a big man myself, I know how hard it can be walking from place to place, even if it is from the car to the post office.
 It can be quite tiring, especially if there’s any incline in the walk.

 Having a portable and folding E-scooter on hand in the trunk of the car can make a huge difference.
 Even on such short journeys, they are well worth time and investment.

 They Can Help With Walking In General

-Sure, nobody wants to walk a few miles to get to the nearest shop, work, school etc. But with the assistance of a electric scooter, you can get there quicker without having to walk a marathon.
+Sure, nobody wants to walk a few miles to get to the nearest shop, work, school, etc. But with the assistance of an electric scooter, you can get there quicker without having to walk a marathon.
 Divide the trip into 3 sections, scoot, walk, scoot.

 This way you still get some exercise in without having it feel like a drag.
 People with difficulties walking long distances can also find relief from using a device like this as well.

 At the end of the day, not many people would NEED a e-scooter.
 For some its more of a thrill than a necessity.
 But unfortunately, one of the biggest downsides to being heavy is that the majority of products suitable for us can cost a lot more.